Alexander Shelepin: Fall from power

 Shelepin's colleagues on the Politburo watched him carefully, seeking to halt his ambitions.
 The first blow was the abolition of the Party-State Control Committee in December 1965, as a result of which he lost his status as Deputy prime minister.
-From 1965–1970 witnessed the systematic dismissal of his most powerful allies within the Party and Government.
+From 1965 to 1970 witnessed the systematic dismissal of his most powerful allies within the Party and Government.

 In May 1967, Shelepin underwent an emergency operation on his appendix, which kept him in hospital for eight days.
 In his absence, the Politburo decided, after a discussion lasting ten minutes, to sack his ally, Semichastny, and appointed Yuri Andropov Chairman of the KGB.
 In July 1967, Shelepin was ousted from his position as a party secretary, and demoted to the chairmanship of All-Union Trade Union Council, though he survived as a full member of the Politburo.

 In April 1975, he visited Great Britain at the invitation of the TUC, but cut short his visit after two days, instead of the planned four days, because of hostile demonstrations that he blamed on 'Zionists', though it is unlikely that many of the protestors were Jews, because it was Passover.
 He was removed from the Politburo upon his return, on 16 April.
 On 22 May 1975, it was announced that he had resigned from his position as Chairman of the Trade Union council.
 He was deputy chairman of the USSR State Committee for Vocational Education until he retired in 1984.

 Brezhnev was able to outmaneuver Shelepin, as his approach was more nuanced and more acceptable to the average Party official.
 Shelepin wanted centralization, discipline and strict oversight of officials domestically, and confrontation on all fronts with the United States abroad; whereas Brezhnev was happy to offer predictability, stability and job security to the party officials, and pursue a balanced foreign policy, combining détente with proxy wars.

 Shelepin died in Moscow on 24 October 1994, at the age of 76, and was buried in the Novodevichy Cemetery.